 TGbe editor: Please update the text in the 2nd paragraph and Figure 35-10 as shown below:

 Figure 35-10 (Each STA affiliated with a non-AP MLD maintains its own power state) illustrates the power save operation for each STA affiliated with a non- AP MLD during multi-link operation.
 As depicted in the figure, during the initial portion of the illustration, both STAs affiliated with the non-AP MLD are in active mode and are involved in frame exchange with the respective APs on the links.
 Each AP affiliated with the non-AP MLD indicates that it is in active mode by setting to 0 the Power Management subfield (namely PM bit in the figure) in the Frame Control field of a transmitted frame.
-At some point in time, STA 2 affiliated with the non-AP MLD operating on Link 2 indicates to AP 2 that it is entering power save mode (i.e., sets PM bit to 1) and transitions to doze state.
+At some point in time, STA 2 affiliated with the non-AP MLD operating on Link 2 indicates to AP 2 that it is entering power save mode (i.e., sets PM bit to 1) and transitions to doze state after the successful frame exchange.
 STA 2 remains in doze state for the rest of the illustration.
-After a period of time, STA 1 enters power save mode (i.e., sets PM bit to 1).
+After a period of time, STA 1 enters power save mode (i.e., sets PM bit to 1) after the successful frame exchange.
 While operating in power save mode, STA 1 wakes up to receive the Beacon frame transmitted by AP 1 and determines that AP MLD has BUs belonging to TID(s) mapped to Link 1.
 Based on this determination, STA 1 indicates to AP 1 that it has transitioned to awake state by transmitting a PS-Poll or U-APSD trigger frame on Link 1.
 STA 1 participates in frame exchange with AP 1 while in awake state.

 Figure 35-10—Each STA affiliated with a non-AP MLD maintains its own power state